skip to main content

 The credit invisibles and credit unscorables

-Even with the rise of credit bureaus and credit scores, many people still don’t have access to borrowing or don’t have enough information for a credit file.
+Even with the rise of credit bureaus and credit scores, many people still need access to borrowing or need more information for a credit file.

 It’s estimated that 26 million Americans are “credit invisible,” meaning that they don't have a credit history with one of the major credit bureaus.
 Another 19 million Americans are “credit unscorable,” meaning they have few or no accounts within their credit file or don’t have any recent credit history.